mozilla/dennis/docs/index.rst

   The system allows for defining other variable formats.

+* **linttemplate**: Lints ``.pot`` files for problems in strings that lead to poor localizations.

 * **status**: Get a high-level status of a ``.po`` file including a list of unstranslated strings.

 * **translate**: Translates strings in ``.po`` files into something else!
 Comes with an HTML extractor (tokenizes strings so that only the text is translated) and a bunch of translations like Pirate!.

   This is helpful for l10n testing, development, finding unicode/layout problems, amazing your friends, hilarious April 1st shenanigans, etc.

-  The system allows for other translators and extractors using a loosely coupled pipeline.
+  Specify the tokenizer/transform pipeline you want to use that combines things.
+Zombie?
+Sure!
+Shouty Zombie?
+Ok!
+Manic shouty Dubstep?
+Bring it on!

   This also works on strings passed in as command line arguments and as stdin---it doesn't have to be a ``.po`` file or in a ``.po`` format.
-Dennis uses dennis to translate all dennis commit messages into Pirate!.
+For example, Dennis uses dennis to translate all dennis commit messages into Pirate!.
 That's how cool dennis is!

 Quick start